ietf-rats-wg/eat/draft-ietf-rats-eat.md

 An entity is never a server or a service.

-An entity roughly corresponds to an Attester as defined in RATS Architecture.
+An entity corresponds to an Attester as defined in RATS Architecture.

 An entity may be the whole device or it may be a subsystem, a subsystem of a subsystem and so on.
 EAT allows claims to be organized into submodules {{submods}}, nested EATs and so on.